tmcaloone/FantasyBabyLeague/README.md

 *   Real-time display of all submitted guesses.
 *   Guesses are displayed anonymously to build suspense.
 *   Responsive two-column layout for boy and girl names.
+*   Anonymous voting system to 'like' favorite names, with vote counts displayed next to each name.

 ---